Correlation-induced magnetism in substrate-supported 2D metal-organic frameworks: Results

 We estimate values for parameters in our mean-field Hubbard model from the DFT calculations.
-(See Supplementary Fig. \ref*{fig:mfh-chosen-parameters} for consistency between our mean-field Hubbard model and DFT.)
 The hopping parameter $t$ can be obtained from the bandwidth of non-spin-polarised free-standing DCA-Cu, giving $t=\SI{49.2}{\milli\eV}$, although this varies on substrates with different lattice constants as described in the next section.
 Interactions can be estimated from fitting the magnetic moments between DFT and mean-field Hubbard results.
-We obtained $U_H\simeq 0.29-\SI{0.35}{\eV}$ by fitting the magnetic moments between DFT and mean-field Hubbard results for free-standing DCA-Cu.
+We obtained $U_H\simeq 0.29-\SI{0.35}{\eV}$ by fitting the magnetic moments between DFT and mean-field Hubbard results for free-standing DCA-Cu (Supplementary Table \ref*{tab:dft-mfh-u-fitting}).
 Electron occupation is obtained directly from DFT (Fig. \ref{fig:chg-mag-summary}).
 MOF-substrate coupling can be estimated by fitting tight-binding band structures ($U_H=0$) with non-spin-polarised DFT band structures (Supplementary Fig. \ref*{fig:tb-fits}).
 While this fitting is very coarse due to simplified modelling of the substrate in our toy model, on Ag(111) and Cu(111) we obtained $V\simeq \SI{0.2+-0.05}{\eV}$.
-These fitted parameters provide a connection between our simple model and concrete \textit{ab initio} results.
+It should be emphasised that when parameters are judiciously chosen near these values, the mean-field Hubbard model can reproduce the magnetism (Supplementary Fig. \ref*{fig:mfh-chosen-parameters}), magnetization densities, and band structures (Supplementary Fig. \ref*{fig:dft-mfh-bands}) obtained using DFT calculations.
+A good first estimate of the parameters can be obtained from simpler DFT calculations.
+Considering the full system only causes a modest (although noticeable) renormalization of the parameters.
+We demonstrate this by comparing the spin-resolved band structures of both free-standing DCA-Cu and DCA-Cu on Ag(111) obtained using DFT and the Hubbard model in Supplementary Figure \ref*{fig:dft-mfh-bands}.
+Obtaining accurate, complicated observables (e.g. spin-resolved band structure) using a small number of parameters determined by fitting relatively simple quantities (here, bandwidth or magnetization density) demonstrates that our mean-field Hubbard model captures the essential electronic and magnetic properties of the system.
+These comparisons show that our simple mean-field Hubbard model fully captures the physics seen in DFT calculations.
+The compellingly validates and establishes the relevance of the Hubbard model to quantitatively describe the electronic and magnetic properties of the systems considered.